parsakzr/CTF/THM/mrrobot/README.md

 .
 ```

-Now We can execute shell commands with root privilages.
+It means We can execute shell commands with root privilages via nmap

 Older versions of nmap didn't have --script flag
 But there was an alternative mode;